fischermatte/geolud/readme.md

 ## Whats this?

-My personal Homepage, totally over-engineered using the following technology stack:
+My personal 'cloud-native' Homepage, totally over-engineered using the following technology stack:

 - Spring Boot
+- Spring Cloud
 - Angular 4
 - Bootstrap 4
-- swagger-codegen for API First integration with Typescript and Java.
+- Swagger-Codegen for API First integration with Typescript and Java.
 Client and Server interfaces are generated from OpenApi 2 yml.

 ## How to run it locally?

 ### Backend (icker-server)